Our leadership and organisation

 Ms Rice commenced as a Commissioner of ASQA on 16 April 2018, before being appointed as Chief Commissioner and CEO (initially Acting) on 7 October 2019.
 With effect from 1 January 2021, Ms Rice was appointed CEO for a period of five years.

 Christina Bolger was appointed to the newly created role of Deputy CEO in September 2020.
 Ms Bolger previously held leadership roles in the Australian Public Service in policy, regulation and service delivery, with experience in a range of areas including health, rehabilitation, quality and safety.

 She holds an Executive Masters in Public Administration (ANZSOG, ANU) and is a graduate of the Australian Institute of Company Directors.

-Denise Lowe-Carlus, Executive Director, Qualifications Assurance and Market Entry.
+Denise Lowe-Carlus, Executive Director, Market Entry, Skills & Accreditation.
 Responsible for ASQA’s education and assurance of entry to market applications and accredited course training products.

-Kellie Spence, Executive Director, Policy and Partnerships (S26 transfer till July 2023).
-Overseas ASQA’s regulatory policy, systemic review and evaluation, data, risk analytics and reporting, regulatory policy and engagement and internal review and appeals.
+Fiona O'Brien, Executive Director, Policy & Partnerships.
+Oversees ASQA’s regulatory policy, systemic review and evaluation, data, risk analytics and reporting, regulatory policy and engagement and internal review and appeals.

 Carmen Basilicata, Executive Director, Market Performance & Engagement.
 Oversees the efficient and effective operation of ASQA’s regulatory tools and functions – including education services, performance monitoring activities, compliance management and enforcement action – by taking an integrated, planned and strategic approach to prioritise regulatory effort to treat risk, drive market outcomes and improve the quality of VET.